How our decentralized SOFC system meets your requirements

 Green light for a future-ready power supply

 The decentralized Bosch SOFC system has an impressive resume.
 Because it is efficient, climate-friendly, connected, scalable, and reliable, it meets all the requirements for a power supply of the future.
 Anyone wanting to use a fuel cell in the future won’t have to wait until the hydrogen infrastructure is in place.
-The SOFC can already be connected to existing gas utilities and is immediately ready for use today, making it a vital contributor to the energy transformation and, along with photovoltaics and wind energy, an important pillar.
+The SOFC can already be connected to existing gas utilities and is immediately ready for use today, making it, along with photovoltaics and wind energy, an important pillar and a vital contributor to the energy transformation.

 The Bosch SOFC system is currently in the pilot phase.
 All technical specifications given are development objectives and refer to the beginning of life.